Skip to main content

 Levant

 The inhabitants of Canaan are mentioned in a letter from Ashmad to Askudum (Mari archive, ARM 26/1 24): «Send me a hundred Canaanites <…> awaiting the arrival of the Canaanites» (1988CharpinD:152–154).
-In a letter (ARM 26/1 140, Mari archive) from Nur-Addu addressed to Zimri-Lim, «Yakhsib-El, the Canaanite» is mentioned (1988CharpinD:303–305).
-The Mesopotamian archive of Mari dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+In another letter (ARM 26/1 140, Mari archive) from Nur-Addu addressed to Zimri-Lim, «Yakhsib-El, the Canaanite» is mentioned (1988CharpinD:303–305).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+Furthermore, according to Na'aman, «It is thus evident that in mid–18th century BCE people called "Canaanites" lived south of the kingdom of Qatna [south of Syria], i.e., in the same area where they are located in the Late Bronze Age.» (1994NaʾamanN:398).

-«The word Canaan comes from Hurrian Kinahhu, which is attested by the documents from Nuzi (15th century BCE) and which is supposed to be a Hurrian word for the colour of purple.» (1991LemcheNP:26).
+Notably, «The earliest occurrence of the geographical term [Canaan] outside the Old Testament is in the Idrimi statue from Alalakh, which dates to about the middle of the fifteenth century B.C.» (1961GibsonJC:217).
+Additionally, «The word Canaan comes from Hurrian Kinahhu, which is attested by the documents from Nuzi (15th century BCE) and which is supposed to be a Hurrian word for the colour of purple.» (1991LemcheNP:26).

 8 And these are the names of the children of Israel, that came into Egypt, Jacob and his sons: the first-born of Jacob, Reuben.
 9 And the sons of Reuben: Chanoch, and Pallu, and Chezron, and Carmi.
 10 And the sons of Simeon: Yemuel, and Yamin, and Ohad, and Yachin, and Zochar, and Shaiil the son of the Canaanitish woman.
 11 And the sons of Levi: Gershon, Kehath, and Merari.
 12 And the sons of Judah: 'Er, and Onan, and Shelah, and Perez, and Zeracli; but 'Er and Onan died in the land of Canaan, and the sons of Perez were Chezron and Chamul.
 13 And the sons of Issachar: Tola, and Puvah, and Yob, and Shimron.
 14 And the sons of Zebulun : Sered and Elon, and Yachleel.
 15 These are the sons of Leah, whom she bore unto Jacob in Padan-aram, with Dinah his daughter: all the souls of his sons and his daughters were thirty and three.

-Sacral Numerological Symbolism.
+Sacral Numerological Symbolism

 The similarity is manifested in the utilization of the number fourteen—corresponding to the number of Jacob's direct descendants and the dismembered parts of Osiris's body—as a structural element symbolizing the integral wholeness of a familial or divine organism.